5 Things We’ve Learned About Marketing From Re-Watching Mad Men

 Much has changed in marketing departments since Mad Men’s time, but the show had a lot to say about the power of advertising and the art of selling.

-So what can we still learn from a series that last aired almost eight years ago?
+So what can we still learn from a marketing viewpoint from a series that last aired almost eight years ago?
 Plenty…

 If there’s a recurring theme to one of the most complex TV characters ever created, it’s that you’re in charge of your own identity.